kachick/chawan/doc/architecture.md

 question; then it would be easier to just replace the entire GC in one of the runtimes.

-But we don't replace anything.
-Instead, we hook into the QuickJS cycle collector (through a custom patch).
+So instead, we hook into the QuickJS cycle collector (through a custom patch).
 Every time a JS companion object of a Nim object would be freed, we first check if the Nim object still has references from Nim, and if yes, prevent the JS object from being freed by "moving" a reference to the JS object (i.e. unref Nim, ref JS).

 Then, if we want to pass the object to JS again, we add no references to the JS object, only to the Nim object.
 By this, we "moved" the reference back to JS.